-- ▲ Manual override features are intended for emergency use, not for continuous-duty operation. - Loosen and remove the MCV cover connecting bolts. - Use the L-wrench (3 mm) to loosen the bolts counterclockwise until lowering of the mast begins.

-- " Do not undo the bolts more than 1.5 turns. - If lowering still does not begin, there is a mechanical block.
-Do not under any circumstances continue to unscrew the emergency lowering feature. - 3.
-After lowering is complete, the valve must be screwed back in again. - Do not exceed a tightening torque of maximum 1.5-1.8 kgf·m. - ⚠ When operating the emergency lowering valve in order to lower the mast inevitably, always make certain that any person should not stand or pass under the mast, the fork and platform so as to avoid from unexpected accident such severe personal injury or death.
+- A Manual override features are intended for emergency use, not for continuous-duty operation. - 1) Loosen and remove the MCV cover connecting bolts. - · Tightening torque : 0.8 1.2 kgf·m - Use the L-wrench (3 mm) to loosen the bolts counterclockwise until lowering of the mast begins. - Do not undo the bolts more than 1.5 turns. - If lowering still does not begin, there is a mechanical block .
+Do not under any circumstances continue to unscrew the emergency lowering feature. - 3) After lowering is complete, the valve must be screwed back in again. - ※ Do not exceed a tightening torque of maximum 0.25 kgf·m. - ▲ When operating the emergency lowering valve in order to lower the mast inevitably, always make certain that any person should not stand or pass under the mast, the fork and platform so as to avoid from unexpected accident accident such severe personal injury or death.

-CHAPTER 7 PLANNED MAINTENANCE AND LUBRICATION
+CHAPTER 7 PLANNED MAINTENANCE AND LUBRICATION 1.
+INTRODUCTION

-1. INTRODUCTION

 ONLY TRAINED AND AUTHORIZED PERSONNEL should perform planned maintenance.
-Local HD HYUNDAI dealers are prepared to help customers put in place a maintenance program for checking and maintaining their lift trucks according to applicable safety regulations.
+Local HYUNDAI dealers are prepared to help customers put in place a planed maintenance program for checking and maintaining their lift trucks according to applicable safety regulations.

-A Powered industrial trucks may become hazardous if maintenance is neglected.
+A Powered industrial trucks may becomes hazardous if maintenance is neglected.